vendu/vaaja/usr/games/kraksys/KRAKSYS.md

 # KRAKSYS Board Game

 KRAKSYS is a quick-to-play board game for 2-4 players.
 A game should last approximately 15-60 minutes.
+The game design is in early stages.

 # Character Attributes

+- STR       - [close-combat] attack base strength
-- CON       - concentration; affects spell-casting
+- MAGIC     - spell-casting
-- REF       - reflex; check for refex-saves ('blocks') on attacks
+- REF       - reflex; check for reflex-saves ('blocks') on attacks
+- KRAK      - skill for using malware for system break-ins
 - EXP       - experience points; these determine the experience level
 - LVL       - experience level
-- STR       - [close-combat] attack base strength
 - HP        - [close combat] hit points

 ## Getting Started